Charrington Brewery: History

 The company was formed in Bethnal Green in the early 18th century by Robert Westfield.
 He is known to have been a member of the Brewers' Company from 1738.
 In 1757, Joseph Moss became a partner, and the brewery moved to new premises at Anchor Brewery in Mile End.
 In 1766, John Charrington, who had brewed with Hale brewers in Islington, became third partner in the company, which then traded as Westfield, Moss & Charrington.
 Westfield retired in 1769, and his share in the partnership was purchased by Charrington.
 After Moss retired in 1783, Charrington and his brother, Henry, were in full control of the business.
-Henry (Harry) lived at Malplaquet House, 137-139 Mile End Road, from 1794-1833.
+Henry (Harry) lived at Malplaquet House, 137-139 Mile End Road, from 1794 to 1833.

 By 1807/8, they were the second largest brewers in London, producing 20,252 barrels of beer per year.
 Following Charrington's death in 1815, the business was continued by his brother and his son, Nicholas, who had joined the partnership in 1806.

 The firm acquired Steward & Head in Stratford-upon-Avon, in 1833 and subsequently traded as Charrington & Head Co.
 The company took over Lewis Meakin's Abbey Brewery in Burton upon Trent in 1872 to become one of the breweries in Burton.
 Nicholas's two sons, Edward and Spencer, succeeded their father in 1859, and following the death of Head in 1880, the firm was known as Charrington & Co.
 The London and Burton breweries were operated as separate concerns until 1897, when Charrington & Co Ltd was registered in July to acquire the business of both breweries.

-The People’s Refreshment House Association's large chain of freehold and leasehold properties were acquired by Charrington & Co.
+The People's Refreshment House Association's large chain of freehold and leasehold properties were acquired by Charrington & Co.
 Ltd. from the beginning of 1962.

 In 1962, Charrington United Breweries Limited was registered to undertake the merger of Charrington & Co Ltd and United Breweries Ltd by an exchange of shares.
 In 1967, Charrington merged with Bass and Mitchell & Butlers and formed Bass Charrington Limited.
 In 1997, Bass Charrington sold off its public houses.
 The buyer then created Punch Taverns.
 In 2000, the company sold off its brands to Interbrew and remaining properties to Six Continents.